ecnusse/BinPRE/README.md

 The binary file of freemodbus is stored in ```./BinPRE/src/freemodbus/tcpmodbus```

-**Note that**, by replacing packet captures (pcaps) and protocol implementations, you can easily start analyzing other protocols!
+**Note that**, by replacing packet captures (pcaps) and protocol implementations(binary files), you can easily start analyzing other protocols!

 You can quickly try BinPRE with following steps: